w84death/game12-asm/docs/GDD.md

 ## Story

 In 2157, humanity discovered an extraordinary resource on the distant planet Kepler-486i, located 486 light-years from Earth.
-The planet harbors a unique fungal organism known as Cerebrospore - a bioluminescent mushroom-like plant that contains compounds capable of triggering neurogenesis in the human brain.
-When processed and consumed, Cerebrospore dramatically enhances cognitive abilities, repairs damaged neural tissue, and extends human lifespan by up to 200 years.
+The planet harbors a unique fungal organism known as Neurofung - a bioluminescent mushroom-like plant that contains compounds capable of triggering neurogenesis in the human brain.
+When processed and consumed, Neurofung dramatically enhances cognitive abilities, repairs damaged neural tissue, and extends human lifespan by up to 200 years.

 Kepler-486i's harsh environment makes it impossible for human colonization.
 The planet's toxic atmosphere, extreme radiation levels, and unpredictable electromagnetic storms would kill any human within minutes.
 The only viable solution is the deployment of remotely controlled robotic expeditions, operated from orbital relay stations positioned at safe distances.

-You are Commander of Expedition Unit 7, tasked with establishing and managing an automated extraction facility on the planet's surface.
-Your mission is to build a self-sustaining robotic base capable of harvesting, processing, and launching regular shipments of Cerebrospore back to Earth.
+You are Commander of Expedition Unit 7, employed by Cortex Labs, the pioneering biotechnology corporation that first discovered Neurofung's potential.
+Cortex Labs has tasked you with establishing and managing an automated extraction facility on the planet's surface.
+Your mission is to build a self-sustaining robotic base capable of harvesting, processing, and launching regular shipments of Neurofung back to Earth.
 The future of human evolution depends on your success - but you're not alone.
 Competing nations and corporations have also deployed their own robotic expeditions, and resources on Kepler-486i are limited.
 Time is running out before the next solar storm season makes extraction impossible for the next decade.

 ## Example game play session